The Changing Narcissist

 You will find yourself wondering, “What was I thinking?!”

 The positive side, you can and will get through this.
 You will rise above all the pain and trauma and thrive.
-Meanwhile, they will be stuck in the toxic cycle.
+They will be stuck in the toxic cycle.

 Believe it or not, they gave you the gift of being independent.
 You were too strong for them.